-Competency Concerns are those behaviors that are concerning and that may indeed need to be remediated, but these performance issues are not completely atypical for an Intern's level of training.
-Some trainee performance issues can be classified as "Competency Concerns," while other more significant performance issues can be classified as "Competency Problems."
-An example of a concern might include trainees who have never administered specified typical tests, or who have never filed a child abuse report, and/or who struggle with paperwork management during a specific period of time.
+Some intern performance issues can be classified as "Competency Concerns," while other performance issues and/or competency skill levels can be classified as "Competency Problems."
+Competencies of concern are those behaviors that are concerning and that may indeed need to be remediated, but these performance issues are not completely atypical for an intern's level of training.
+Some examples include interns who have never administered projective tests, who have never filed a child abuse report, and/or who struggle with paperwork over a period of time.

-Competency Problems are defined broadly as an interference in professional functioning which is reflected in one or more of the following ways:
+"Competency Problems" are defined broadly as an interference in professional functioning which is reflected in one or more of the following ways:

-- An inability and/or unwillingness to acquire and integrate professional standards into one's repertoire of professional behavior, - An inability to acquire professional skills to reach an acceptable level of competency, and/or - An inability to control personal stress, psychological dysfunctions, and/or excessive emotional reactions which interfere with professional functioning.
+- 1. An inability and/or unwillingness to acquire and integrate professional standards into one's repertoire of professional behavior, - 2.
+An inability to acquire professional skills in order to reach an acceptable level of competency, and/or - 3.
+An inability to control personal stress, psychological dysfunctions, and/or excessive emotional reactions which interfere with professional functioning.